Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Evaluation

 \subsection{The Syntactic Condition is Often Violated}

 \DTstyle{\rmfamily }

-\tabref{tbl:dataset} shows that non-trivial features appear often in the analyzed test suites: Out of 1561 files in total, 1053 (67\%) violate the syntactic condition (numbers obtained via automatic detection of non-trivial patterns).
-This shows not only that most files contain features that might make inlining \unsound, but also that our structural condition is indeed necessary to determine whether inlining is \sound.
-Proof rule selection strategies that depend on the owned resources are applied in 5 RSL-Viper files (out of 14, 36\%) and 63 Nagini files (out of 231, 27\%).
-Moreover, we found 111 non-trivial files in GRASShopper (out of 314, 35\%) and 697 in VeriFast (out of 1002, 70\%), mostly because of imprecise assertions that appear in predicate bodies, specifications, and ghost code.
+\gaurav{The first three rows in } \tabref{tbl:results} \gaurav{show} that non-trivial features appear often in the analyzed test suites: Out of 1562 files in total, \thibault{1053} (67\%) violate the syntactic condition (\peter{the numbers were} obtained via automatic detection of non-trivial patterns\pout{; the detection typically takes less than a second}).
+This shows not only that most files contain features that might make inlining \unsound, but also that our structural condition, which is more fine-grained than the syntactic one, is indeed necessary to determine whether inlining is \sound.
+Proof rule selection strategies that depend on the owned resources are applied in 5 \rslviper{} files (out of 14, 36\%) and 64 \nagini{} files (out of 232, 28\%).
+Moreover, we found 111 non-trivial files in \grasshopper{} (out of 314, 35\%) and \thibault{696} in \verifast{} (out of 1002, \gaurav{69}\%), mostly because of imprecise assertions that appear in predicate bodies, specifications, and ghost code.
 Apart from these two scenarios that we have discussed throughout the paper, there is a third scenario that violates the syntactic condition.
-12 GRASShopper files (out of 314, 4\%) and all Nagini files contain assertions that specify exact bounds on the resources owned.
-GRASShopper's \code{assert R} statement succeeds iff the method owns exactly the resources specified by \code{R}, reflecting GRASShopper's underlying classical SL\@.
-Nagini asserts at the end of each method that there are no remaining obligation resources to release a lock, which would get leaked when the method terminates.
+11 \grasshopper{} files (out of 314, 4\%) and all \nagini{} files contain assertions that specify exact bounds on the resources owned. \grasshopper{}'s \vipercode{assert R} statement succeeds iff the method owns \emph{exactly} the resources specified by \code{R}, reflecting \grasshopper{}'s underlying classical SL\@. \nagini{} asserts at the end of each method that there are no remaining obligation resources to release a lock, which would get leaked when the method terminates.
 Since inlining affects the resources owned, these instances can also lead to \unsound{} inlining.